 - 1. Tailgating is allowed three hours prior to the game and two hours after the game. - 2.
-Tailgating is permitted on lawn areas only, not in the drive aisles, parking spaces or sidewalk - 3.
-All vehicles are permitted to utilize only one parking space. - 4.
-Large vehicles (i.e. motor homes, trucks with trailers, etc.) are to park in the North or East Campus parking lots. - 5.
+Tailgating is permitted on lawn areas only, not in the drive aisles, parking spaces or sidewalks. - 3.
+Each vehicle is permitted to utilize only one parking space. - 4.
+Large vehicles (i.e., motor homes, trucks with trailers, etc.) are to park in the North or East Campus parking lots. - 5.
 Overnight parking associated with attending a football game is prohibited. - 6.
 Alcoholic beverage consumption by individuals under the age of 21 is prohibited on campus. - 7.
-Permitted areas for alcohol consumption at football games include the designated tailgate areas, the North End Zone tailgate area and the South End Zone corporate hospitality area. - 8.
-Alcoholic beverages must be in a can, plastic bottle, or plastic cup.
-Glass bottles, beer kegs, and party kegs are strictly prohibited.
+Permitted areas for alcohol consumption at football games include the designated tailgate areas, the North End Zone tailgate area and the South End Zone corporate hospitality area. - 8 .
+Alcoholic beverages must be in cans, plastic bottles or plastic cups.
+Glass bottles, beer kegs and party kegs are strictly prohibited.
 Failure to abide by this policy will result in the immediate confiscation of the alcohol. - 9.
 Use of tobacco products is prohibited on campus. - 10.
-No amplified music (DJ, PA Systems, over-sized speakers, etc.) are allowed in the tailgate area.
-USF reserves the right to terminate any music t hat is deemed inappropriate to others in the area.

-- 11. Devices/activities promoting/contributing to excessive consumption of alcohol, personal fireworks, weapons, fire pits, and bonfires are prohibited and subject to confiscation - 12.
+No amplified music (DJ, PA systems, oversized speakers, etc.) is allowed in the tailgate area.
+The university reserves the right to terminate any music that is deemed inappropriate to others in the area. - 11.
+Devices/activities promoting/contributing to excessive consumption of alcohol, personal fireworks, weapons, firepits and bonfires are prohibited and subject to confiscation. - 12.
 A fee is required to set up an awning in the enclosed North End Zone tailgate area.
-Contact the Athletic office for more information. - 13.
-Admission to the Corporate Hospitality Area near the south end zone is by invitation only. - 14.
+Contact the Athletic Office for more information. - 13.
+Admission to the Corporate Hospitality Area near the South End Zone is by invitation only. - 14.
 Pets on campus must be leashed and controlled at all times.
 Pets are not permitted inside the stadium. - 15.
-In case of an accident or if you need assistance, please seek out or phone a USF security officer at 399-7888. - 16.
-University security personnel are authorized to remove any individual from campus whose behavior becomes unruly, argumentative, unethical, or irresponsible - 17.
-Tailgaters will be held responsible for damage caused to USF property. - 18.
-The university is hereby expressly released and discharged from any and all liabilities for any loss, injury or damages to person or property
+In case of an accident or if you need assistance, please seek out or phone a University of Saint Francis Security Officer at 260-399-7888. - 16.
+University security personnel are authorized to remove any individual from campus whose behavior becomes unruly, argumentative, unethical or irresponsible. - 17.
+Tailgaters will be held responsible for damage caused to university property. - 18.
+The university is hereby expressly released and discharged from any and all liabilities for any loss, injury or damages to person or property.

-This Policy has been developed for the comfort and safety of all Cougar Football participants and fans.
+This policy has been developed for the comfort and safety of all Cougar football participants and fans.
 We appreciate your cooperation.

-UNIVERSITY TECHNOLOGY SERVICES: COMPUTER USE POLICY
+COMPUTER USE POLICY

 University Technology Services computing facilities are available to all University of Saint Francis students, staff and faculty and governed by the complete information security policies.
-The University of Saint Francis is committed to protecting USF employees, students, donors, and other stakeholders from illegal or damaging actions by individuals, either knowingly or unknowingly.
+The university is committed to protecting its employees, students, donors and other stakeholders from illegal or damaging actions by individuals, either knowingly or unknowingly.

-Computer systems including, but not limited to, computer equipment, software, storage media, network accounts, e-mail, web browsing, and data residing on these systems are the property of the University of Saint Francis.
+Computer systems including, but not limited to, computer equipment, software, storage media, network accounts, e-mail, web browsing and data residing on these systems are the property of the University of Saint Francis.
 These systems are to be used for institutional purposes in serving the interests of our university community.
 The university strives to maintain an environment free of harassment and sensitive to the diversity of its students.

-The university, therefore, prohibits the use of computers and email in ways that are disruptive or offensive to others and/or harmful to morale.
+The university, therefore, prohibits the use of computers and e-mail in ways that are disruptive or offensive to others and/or harmful to morale.